Merchant Terms and Conditions

 1. The Merchant acknowledges and agrees that the Merchant Account is not an actual deposit account, but rather a bookkeeping record that reflects the funds attributable (is this attributable or distributed?) to the Merchant and separated from FasaPay's own funds and collected with funds representing the balance associated with other FasaPay Merchants in the bank account account owned by FasaPay.

-2. Merchant may request to register one or more Merchant Accounts with FasaPay with different email addresses but cannot store more than one Merchant Account per website.
+2. Merchant may request to register one or more Merchant Accounts with FasaPay with different email address but cannot store more than one Merchant Account per website.

 3. Every redeem or withdrawal transaction made by the Merchant will be scheduled and follow FasaPay regulations with sending restrictions provided by the Payment Scheme Facilitator.